 City of Williams.
 The City of Williams provides water service to 1,245 connections.
 The majority of these connections are residential.
 Only eight connections are outside of the city boundaries, in the unincorporated area of Colusa County.
 In 2008, water usage totaled 2,085,711 gallons.
 The City of Williams Public Works Department operates the water system.
 The system includes five wells, three of which are active while the other two wells are for stand-by only.
 The total capacity of all five wells totals 3,050 gpm.
 The system includes one 100,000 gallon water storage tank, but more storage capacity is needed.
 The average water usage is 13.5 million gallons per month.
-Peak usage in the summer is .814 million gallons per day and 20.7 million gallons per month.
-Using Well 5 exclusively, the City could pump 1.7 million gallons per day or .9 million gallons more than the current day usage (LAFCO, 2007).
+Peak usage in the summer is .814 million gallons per day and 20.7 million gallons more than the current day usage (LAFCO, 2007).
 Two additional wells on the Plank Industrial Park on the recently annexed east side can each produce 2000 gallons per minute, equivalent to 5.7 million gallons per day.